 Jacquie Davis is trained to a very high level in counter-surveillance, firearms, restraint tactics, bomb search, defensive driving, hostage awareness and survival.
 However, her day-to-day client responsibilities are more about conflict management, strategic planning and tactics than the hyped and distorted Hollywood perception of bodyguards diving in front of bullets and high speed car chases.

-Jacquie Davis addresses conferences and events all over the world, where she delivers thought-provoking and enlightening presentations that draw the parallels between the everyday corporate environment and the somewhat more niche world of close protection officers (AKA bodyguards).
+Jacquie Davis addresses conferences and events all over the world, where she delivers eye-opening and thought-provoking presentations that draw the parallels between the everyday corporate environment and the somewhat more niche world of close protection operatives — AKA bodyguards.

 After Dinner Speaking